manuela-cardenas/migration-analysis/README.md

 This project analyzes migration flows to Gulf Cooperation Council (GCC) countries—Saudi Arabia, Qatar, and the United Arab Emirates—from 1990 to 2024, with a focus on gender composition and labor market structure.

-The analysis explores how female migrant labor stocks vary across destination countries and origin regions, and whether observed patterns are consistent with changing labor demand in domestic and care-related sectors.
+The analysis examines how female migrant labor stocks vary across destination countries and origin regions, and whether observed patterns are consistent with changing labor demand in domestic and care-related sectors.

-## Research questions
+## Research Questions

 - How has the gender composition of migrant populations evolved across GCC destination countries?
 - Which origin countries have become more prominent in female migration flows over time?
 - To what extent are these patterns consistent with labor market substitution in domestic and care work?

-## Data sources
+## Data Sources

 - **UN DESA Global Migration Database:** migrant stock by destination, origin, sex, and year (1990–2024)
 - **ILOSTAT:** employment by sex, occupation, and economic activity for the UAE